Kanban-Zai/kanban-zai-version-1.0/core.md

-# THE KANBAN-ZAI MANIFESTO ( VERSION 2 )
+# THE KANBAN-ZAI MANIFESTO ( VERSION 2 | QAPLA')
-Fail Fast Adapt Fast
 Document source url: https://github.com/Kanban-Zai/

 ## WHAT IS KANBAN-ZAI

-Kanban-Zai is a social contract between all stake holders
+Kanban-Zai enables execution teams to "Fail Fast", "Adapt Fast" and move forward with objectivity.

 ## WHY KANBAN-ZAI

-If you want to build scalable teams that are local or remote and enhance productivity and genuinely enrich the lives of everybody involved then Kanban-Zai is for you.
+If you want to build scalable teams that are local or remote, enhance productivity and genuinely enrich the lives of everybody involved then Kanban-Zai is for you.

 ## CORE PRINCIPLES

-* CONSENSUS   - Ensure everyone is one the same page.
-* TRUST       - Which must be nurtured by stakeholders.
+* TRUST
+* CONSENSUS
-* FEEDBACK    - everyone needs it.
-ALL the time.
+* FEEDBACK
-* DISCIPLINE  - Every one in the team must follow the collaborative process
-* DEVIATIONS  - The one and only meeting Kanban-Zai enforces.
-Run monthly, unless there is 100% consensus against it.
+* DISCIPLINE

 ## GETTING STARTED